ecatuogno1/NiceBaby.io/README.md

 - Implement authentication, persistence (Prisma + PostgreSQL), and API route handlers for log management.
 - Add real tracking forms, dashboards, and background jobs based on the outlined modules.
 - Containerize the application with Docker Compose including database, worker, and reverse proxy services.

+## Playbook guidance module

+- Prisma models for `PlaybookArticle`, `Tag`, `UserPreference`, and `Nudge` provide persistence for authored content and contextual notifications.
+- Seed starter content and demo preferences with `npm run prisma:db-push` followed by `npm run prisma:seed`.
+- Author long-form articles in `content/playbook/*.mdx` and run the seed to sync metadata, tags, and saved bookmarks.
+- Explore tailored recommendations at `/playbook` where filters surface content by age, tag, or saved status and toggle opt-ins for email, web push, and Matrix deliveries.